Kravataf/RePI/README.md

 # Re: Parasite Infection

-1.12.2 forge mcreator 2020.2 <= other 1.12.2 generators for newer versions were lowkey ass so I gave up on trying to use them and instead write stuff in Java

-Sounds are from zapsplat
+made using 1.12.2 forge mcreator 2020.2

+# Desc //

+Mollusk will spawn anytime, anywhere in the world and infect mobs (+compat w/ other mods!), those will turn into their tainted version or/ fallback to some placeholder tainted. then all infected mobs, parasites, etc. infect more and this repeats basically.
+Id like to add phases/evolutions someday similar to srp but yh

 # Systems/ other stuff